sonatype-nexus-community/nexus-repository-conan/README.md

 There are a range of options for installing the Conan plugin.
 You'll need to build it first, and then install the plugin with the options shown below:

+### Easiest Install (beta)

+Thanks to some upstream work in Nexus Repository (versions newer than 3.15), it's become a LOT easier to install a plugin.
+To install the `conan` plugin, follow these steps:

+ * Build the plugin with `mvn clean package -PbuildKar`
+ * Copy the `nexus-repository-conan-0.0.6-bundle.kar` file from your `target` folder to the `deploy` folder for your Nexus Repository installation.

+Once you've done this, go ahead and either restart Nexus Repo, or go ahead and start it if it wasn't running to begin with.

+You should see `conan (hosted)` and `conan (proxy)` in the available Repository Recipes to use, if all has gone according to plan :)

 ### Temporary Install